mnwachukwu/Profi-C/README.md

 end model
 ```

+Every rule it follows is the one described under [Hello, World!](#hello-world) above: model
-A source file contains model declarations and nothing else — there is no top-level code.
-The
-entry point is a function called `Main` inside a `global model` named `Program`, which is
+declarations and nothing else, no top-level code, and `Main` inside a `global model` named
-Profi-C's spelling of C#'s `static class`.
-Members of a `global model` are already global, so
-writing `global function Main()` is allowed but adds nothing.
+`Program`.

 Save something worth watching as `hello.pc`, anywhere you like: